Introduction

 Enhancing Healthcare Team Outcomes

 Much of the literature on the Kernig sign is many years old, and no randomized studies have determined its validity.
-The healthcare practitioner needs to be aware that the gold standard test for meningitis is the lumbar puncture to assess the cerebrospinal fluid.
+The healthcare practitioner must know that the gold standard test for meningitis is the lumbar puncture to assess the cerebrospinal fluid.
 No physical sign can replace this test.

 The Kernig test is not very sensitive to meningitis, and if absent, it does not mean that the patient does not have meningitis.
 However, if the test is positive, then the test is highly specific for meningitis.
 Of course, a positive test must correlate with clinical and laboratory features.